 As much as we love our children, the cost of raising them seems to be constantly increasing.
 Let us look at the figures – it costs over £200,000 to raise one child until the age of 21.
 That does not take into consideration educational costs, should your child want to go on to university.
 Now we’ve taken a moment to let that hideous sum sink in, it makes good sense to ensure that you save as much money as possible, without compromising quality.

-Do look online for big savings on children’s clothes.
-There is a wide range of online retailers that offer designer second hand children clothes at incredible prices.
+Do look online for significant savings on children’s clothes.
+There is a wide range of online retailers that offer designer second-hand children’s clothes at incredible prices.
 It is always worth checking them out, especially if you have a big occasion coming up and you want your little ones to look their best.
-Do remember to check clothes thoroughly and ensure that they are in good condition.
-Do remember to buy kiddies clothing in half a size bigger.
-That’s not to say your kids clothes should swamp them, but giving them some ‘growing room’ allows your bank balance some breathing space!
+Do remember to check your clothes thoroughly and ensure that they are in good condition.
+Do remember to buy kiddies’ clothing in half a size bigger.
+That’s not to say your kid’s clothes should swamp them, but giving them some ‘growing room’ allows your bank balance some breathing space!

 Reusing clothes is a great way to save cash too.
 Should you have a large family, pass down clothing that is still in good wearable condition to siblings.
 It seems that we often sell our kiddies good clothes on to others, but reusing them within the parameters of your own family is a great way to save money.